dyskgo/google-homepage/README.md

  but otherwise, everything was completed without reference to Google's source code.</p>

 <p>There were a couple areas that I struggled with, such as including icons in the search-bar.
 I now know how to fix these issues (as I've checked other solutions to the project),
- but I've chosen to upload this project how it was when I finished it, with those problems intact.</p>
+ but I've chosen to upload this project in the state that I was able to do on my own, with those problems intact.</p>

 ## Dylan